 Under Non-members of the role, we can search and select users for the role.
 Please select a user and click on the 'arrow' pointing to the right.
-You can add all users with the 'double-arrow' button.
+You can add all users with the double-arrow button.

 Each role needs to have at least one member to proceed to the next step.
 If you skip this step, all 4 roles will be assigned to the creator user.
 In the example below, we are going to assign ‘John Smith’ to the role of PTO (Project Technical Officer).

-The project creator gets the Manager role automatically, if no users are assigned to the Manager role.
+The project creator gets the Manager role automatically if no users are assigned to the Manager role.

-Developer – Users with Developer role have the same basic functions as Reporters.
+Developer – Users with the Developer role have the same basic functions as Reporters.
 Developer users can change more Statuses in Issues, but a Developer user can’t manage a project.
 They cannot control Project Settings, nor the My Team functions, nor Processes.
 A Developer cannot be assigned as a Project Owner of a project.

-PTO (Project Technical Officer) - Users with PTO role can manage Project Settings, Processes, they can be assigned as Project Lead, but can’t control the My Team feature.
+PTO (Project Technical Officer) - Users with PTO roles can manage Project Settings, Processes, they can be assigned as Project Lead, but can’t control the My Team feature.
 PTO users control a wider Issue Workflow.

 Under ‘More members from group’ we see users who are part of that particular Group.
-Select users from group who will be part of the.
+Select users from a group who will be part of the.